Circulation and Customer Accounts Policy

 - To open a borrower account, customers must present a completed registration form, valid photo ID (required for persons age 18 and older), and proof of current residence.

 - A photo ID may include a valid driver’s license, state issued ID, school ID, or passport.

 - Proof of current residence may include a valid driver’s license, recent utility bill, lease, car registration, or a piece of mail received at the current address within the last 30 days.

 - Library borrower accounts are active for a period of one to two (1-2) years and must be renewed by verifying/updating account information.

-Ames Public Library offers four types of borrower accounts: Individual Account, Family Account, Educator Account, and Professional Account.
+Ames Public Library offers five types of borrower accounts: Individual Account, Shared Account, Student Account, Educator Account, and Professional Account.
 Customers may have more than one type of account.